-Perrottet arrived once more on Réunion island on the 16th June 1839 (Figure 5A), spending four months touring the island per request of the governor Anne Chrétien Louis de Hell.
-His duties included visiting farmers in the various districts across the island, giving advice to those inhabitants who would show the desire to cultivate mulberry trees and engage in the silk industry.
-Perrottet, signing as Botanist agriculteur to the government, presented a report on the silk industry on the island to the Minister of the Navy and Colonies and governor De Hell.
+Perrottet arrived once more on Réunion island on the 16th of June 1839 (Figure 5A), spending four months touring the island per request of the governor Anne Chrétien Louis de Hell.
+His duties included visiting farmers in the various districts across the island and giving advice to those inhabitants who would show the desire to cultivate mulberry trees and engage in the silk industry.
+Perrottet, signing as Botanist agriculteur to the government, presented a report on the silk industry on the island to the Minister of the Navy and Colonies and Governor De Hell.
 The report is offered by the governor to the members of his recently created Comité d’Agriculture of Réunion.
-The committee agrees to publish Perrottet’s memoirs and he is appointed as corresponding member.
+The committee agrees to publish Perrottet’s memoirs, and he is appointed as a corresponding member.
 Perrottet returned to India and became the director of the Botanic Garden of Pondichéry from 1842 to his death in 1870.
 His influence in the development of agricultural products in the French colonies was instrumental.
-He is credited with introducing and developing numerous new crop species to France and its colonies, among his many introductions we may cite the mulberry, Morus multicaulis, the Cayenne pineapple, Ananas comosus, and of course Vanilla.
-His experiments in India led to the establishment of commercial tea plantations, and besides the rearing of silkworm, he was also involved with dye-yielding plants and extraction of the dye in the French colonies [70].
+He is credited with introducing and developing numerous new crop species to France and its colonies, among his many introductions, we may cite the mulberry, Morus multicaulis, the Cayenne pineapple, Ananas comosus, and, of course, Vanilla.
+His experiments in India led to the establishment of commercial tea plantations, and besides the rearing of silkworms, he was also involved with dye-yielding plants and the extraction of the dye in the French colonies [70].
 Furthermore, Perrottet was in the middle of a tightly knit web of communicating naturalists.

 George Samuel Perrottet was a known correspondent of French botanist Achille Richard, who had also been a botany professor of Charles Morren during his studies in Paris in 1830 [40].
-Achille was well connected to several of Morren’s acquaintances at the Muséum National d’Histoire Naturelle, including Delessert and de Jussieu, and was also a known correspondent of Méziéres Lépervanche [72], who was instrumental in Edmond Albius’ upbringing as we will see below.
+Achille was well connected to several of Morren’s acquaintances at the Muséum National d’Histoire Naturelle, including Delessert and de Jussieu, and was also a known correspondent of Méziéres Lépervanche [72], who was instrumental in Edmond Albius’ upbringing, as we will see below.
 Perrottet had a specific interest in orchids of the Indian Ocean, publishing monographic treatments for the Orchidaceae of Réunion [73] and, in collaboration with Perrottet, India [74].
-A major corresponding network can also be established between George Samuel Perrottet, Jean Michel Claude Richard (unrelated to Achille Richard), Méziéres Lépervanche, and Charles Morren, since all four men were active correspondents of French pharmacist and botanist Charles Gaudichaud-Beaupré.
+A major corresponding network can also be established between George Samuel Perrottet, Jean Michel Claude Richard (unrelated to Achille Richard), Méziéres Lépervanche, and Charles Morren since all four men were active correspondents of French pharmacist and botanist Charles Gaudichaud-Beaupré.
 As director of the botanical garden on Réunion island, J.M.C.
-Richard knew both Lépervanche and Perrottet, the latter a close friend [75].
+Richard knew both Lépervanche and Perrottet, the latter being a close friend [75].
 J.M.C.
 Richard and Lépervanche were both active members of the Comité d’Agriculture on Réunion island, while Gaudichaud-Beaupré and Perrottet were both named corresponding members.
 During his voyage around the world on the Bonite (1836–1837), Gaudichaud-Beaupré visited Perrottet in Pondicherry, India, and visited J.M.C.
 Richard in the Mascarenes.
 Conversely, Charles Morren visited Gaudichaud-Beaupré in Paris in August of 1841 [40].
-Another important link exists between Méziéres Lépervanche and Charles Morren via their mutual correspondent French naturalist Charles-François Brisseau de Mirbel, whom we know the latter had personally informed of his Vanilla experiments [41].
+Another important link exists between Méziéres Lépervanche and Charles Morren via their mutual correspondent, French naturalist Charles-François Brisseau de Mirbel, whom we know the latter had personally informed of his Vanilla experiments [41].